0w8States/DotNET---ADS-Online-Change-CPP-Module/README.md

 In the sample within this repo, I've included a simple WinForms C# application for controlling five pre-build modules.
 Each module has its own signal output, and it's on unique settings, to provide a different signal within each version.

+The modules themselves are not included, as to avoid the certificate distribution process.
+Running the application is possible, but you will want to change the LibraryID string that is sent over ADS.

 ## Prerequisites